skid88/Classcharts/README.md

 </p>
 ```
 ![Screenshot](https://github.com/skid88/Classcharts/blob/main/homework2.png)
 ---
+## ⚖️ Disclaimer

+**This is a personal, open-source project and is completely unofficial.** This integration is independently developed and maintained.
+It is **not** endorsed, supported, affiliated, or associated with **Class Charts** or its parent company, **Edukey Education Ltd** / **Tes Global**.

+- **Use at your own risk:** This software is provided "as is" without any guarantees or warranties.
+- **No official support:** Please do not contact Class Charts technical support regarding issues with this Home Assistant integration.
+If you find a bug or want to request a feature, please open an issue directly in this GitHub repository.
+- **Trademarks:** All product names, logos, and brands are property of their respective owners.
+---
 ## 🤝 Support
 If you encounter any issues or have feature requests, please open an [Issue](https://github.com/skid88/Classcharts/issues) on this repository.